Roy Smith - Guest Contributor

-A few months ago my friend Barney said, “Can you print Thousand Palms Canyon?”
+A few months ago my friend Barney said, “Can you 3D print Thousand Palms Canyon?”

 I knew what he meant: all the hills and gulleys and landscape features we’re familiar with.
 “No,” I said.
 “That’s impossible.”
 But the idea kept bugging me.
 Why not?
 So I did what any of you would do in the middle of a sleepless night: I went online.
 Huh!
 Not impossible, but maybe a little bit tricky.
-Below are the step-by-step instructions.
+Below are the step-by-step instructions to create a 3D topographic map.

 Author's Note: I’m using Photoshop and 3DS Max on a PC to edit files and export them to my MakerBot Replicator 2, so this procedure might be different for you if you’re using other software.
 I bet it will be similar enough for this info to be useful, though.